george00-byte/Demo-repo2/README.md

 # Hello
 <<<<<<< HEAD
-This is a simple html file its true
+This is a simple html file